Guided Meta-Policy Search: Experimental Evaluation

-One of the potential benefits of learning to learn from demonstrations is that exploration challenges are substantially reduced for the meta-optimizer, since the demonstrations provide detailed guidance on how the task should be performed.
+\textbf{Sparse Reward Tasks.~} One of the potential benefits of learning to learn from demonstrations is that exploration challenges are substantially reduced for the meta-optimizer, since the demonstrations provide detailed guidance on how the task should be performed.
 We hypothesize that in typical meta-RL, lack of easily available reward signal in sparse reward tasks makes meta-optimization very challenging, while using demonstrations makes this optimization significantly easier.

-To test this hypothesis, we experiment with learning to reinforcement learn from sparse reward signals in two different domains: door opening and sparse legged locomotion, as described in Section 5.1.
-As seen from Figure~\ref{fig:sparsereward}, unlike meta-RL methods such as MAESN~\cite{maesn} and MAML~\cite{Finn2017}, we find that GMPS is able to successfully find a good solution in sparse reward settings and learn to explore.
+To test this hypothesis, we experiment with learning to reinforcement learn from sparse reward signals in two different domains: door opening and sparse legged locomotion, as described in Section~\ref{sec:expsetup}.

+As seen from Fig.~\ref{fig:sparsereward}, unlike meta-RL methods such as MAESN, PEARL and MAML, we find that GMPS is able to successfully find a good solution in sparse reward settings and learn to explore.
 This benefit is largely due to the fact that we can tackle the exploration problem better with demonstrations than requiring meta-reinforcement learning from scratch.

-We observe that GMPS is able to adapt to validation tasks more successfully than a policy pre-trained with MultiTask imitation (see Figure~\ref{fig:valAdaptation}).
-This shows that the GMPS training procedure actually optimizes for quick adaptation to new tasks, and uses the gradient update for task inference in order to improve over vanilla imitation learning.
-On the other hand, the policy pre-trained with imitation learning on the demonstrations does not effectively transfer to the new validation tasks via fine-tuning, since it is not trained for adaptability.
+We also find that GMPS adapts to validation tasks more successfully than a policy pre-trained with MultiTask imitation (Fig.~\ref{fig:valAdaptation}).
+The policy pre-trained with imitation learning does not effectively transfer to the new validation tasks via fine-tuning, since it is not trained for adaptability.